(Best) LOCAL INDEPENDENT CAR INSURANCE AGENTS AND BROKERS NEAR ME

 - Insurance Brokers are considered independent agents for each company they represent but called brokers because they are representing multiple companies.

 Insurance Brokers are paid a commission from the insurance company for their service and free of charge for the consumer.

 Insurance Brokers offer value by saving time, money and energy when searching for affordable insurance.
 Let's get started checking for lower premiums?

-There are two types of Auto Insurance Agents.
+There are 2 types of Auto Insurance Agents

-- The first kind of insurance agent is known as a captive agent.
-Captive insurance agents work directly as an employee of the insurance company or is “captive” to only sell that company's insurance products like: auto, home and life insurance.
+The first kind of insurance agent is known as a captive agent.
+Captive insurance agents work directly as an employee of the insurance company or is “captive” to only sell that company's insurance products like: auto, home, life and umbrella insurance.

-- The captive insurance agent is limited to only provide quotes for that company and are not allowed to search or even recommend a more affordable insurance company.
+The captive car insurance agent is limited to only provide quotes for that company and are not allowed to search or even recommend a more affordable insurance company.

 Independent Insurance Agents